- 1 Kew Orchid Festival

 British Orchid Nurseries

-Lycaste bradeorum is a medium sized orchid that produces fragrant flowers in a very sunny, daffodil, yellow-almost-orange colour.
+Lycaste bradeorum is a medium sized orchid that produces fragrant flowers in a very sunny, daffodil yellow-almost-orange colour.
 These cheerful blooms are produced just as winter ends and spring begins.
-Lycaste bradeorum flowers are produced in such a happy, full of the joy of spring yellow, the colour itself is full of joy!
-Lycaste bradeorum produces blooms which have a variable fragrance; I have heard this orchid’s scent described as very pleasing by some, and very unpleasant by others!
+Lycaste bradeorum flowers are produced in such a happy, full-of-the-joy-of-spring yellow, the colour itself is full of warmth!
+Lycaste bradeorum blooms produce a fragrance which receives variable responses, I have heard this orchid’s scent described as very pleasing by some, and very unpleasant by others!

 Lycaste bradeorum favours warm growing conditions, this orchid species thrives when grown under filtered, diffused light.
 To grow this plant well, you need to provide this orchid species with a drier dormant period, to mirror the conditions that this orchid species naturally grows in.
 This epiphytic orchid is native to the Honduras, Costa Rica, and Nicaragua.